 We are also supporting the creation of a new textbook, ‘Principles of Obstetrics in Africa’, which will be published by Cambridge University Press (CUP).
 The book will sit alongside their current ‘Principles of Medicine in Africa’ and will be available free on the Internet.

 In 2019, we established a second strand to our partnership with Uganda, the Kampala Cambridge Antimicrobial Stewardship and Infection Control Project, funded by the Department of Health and Social Care’s Fleming Fund.
 Framed around antimicrobial stewardship and infection control, this subsequent project builds upon our established partnership with the Department of Obstetrics and Gynaecology.
-The goal of the project is to reduce healthcare associated infections on the obstetric and neonatal wards at Kawempe National Referral Hospital and Mulago Specialised Women and Neonatal Hospital through increased skills, knowledge and understanding of antimicrobial stewardship and infection control.
+The project aims to strengthen clinical, laboratory and diagnostic capability to increase understanding of resistance, and improve prescribing practices to enable responsive management of maternal and neonatal patients in Kampala.

 To date, the collaborations between clinicians and academics have sparked a host of ideas and activity, ranging from the delivery of a short course in antimicrobial stewardship, exchange visits to Cambridge, G-PPS data collection, and co-authoring textbooks.
 We continue to develop and expand the partnership, with a recent scoping visit focused on cancer.